Xi Jinping in His Own Words

 Recent experiences in the United States demonstrate that new technologies and systems, including mini-grids and the communication and automation technologies that sync them with traditional power sources, can help prevent energy crises like the one being experienced in Puerto Rico, and also better serve those who have no choice but to migrate to refugee camps.
 As climate change exacerbates the risk of extreme weather events, resilience in energy systems will become more important.
-In many places, climate change fueling conflict and migration and making affordable, reliable electricity services in refugee camps that much more essential.
+In many places, climate change may contribute to economic and political instability, fueling conflict and migration and making affordable, reliable electricity services in refugee camps that much more essential.
 Scholars and policy practitioners alike are finding that there is a strong “human, economic, and environmental case to be made for improving energy access” for refugees and other displaced communities.

 KEEPING THE LIGHTS ON